-Information and Procedures for Requesting a 201 Level Foreign Language Course Substitution
+Information and Procedures for Requesting a 201 Level Language Course Substitution

 As part of UMBC’s graduation requirements, students are required to demonstrate competency in language study at the 201 level (L201).
-While UMBC views the L201 study of a language to be an essential component of a liberal arts education, it recognizes that otherwise qualified students with language-based learning disorders, deafness, hearing/speech/communication impairments, and traumatic brain injuries (TBI) may find the conditions of the L201 Language Proficiency General Education Program (GEP) requirement to be a barrier to degree completion due to the functional limitations of a disability.
+While UMBC views the L201 study of a language to be an essential component of a liberal arts education, it recognizes that otherwise qualified students with language-based learning disorders, deafness, hearing/speech/communication impairments, and some permanent brain injuries impacting language acquisition may find the conditions of the L201 Language Proficiency General Education Program (GEP) requirement to be a barrier to degree completion due to the functional limitations of a disability.

 Please note: a 201 level language substitution is not an option if proficiency in a language is deemed essential to a student’s major program or course of study or is a prerequisite for a required class.

 To facilitate success in coursework, UMBC provides students with disabilities reasonable academic accommodations in the classroom and also encourages the use of academic support services such as tutoring, supplemental instruction, individualized meetings with faculty and/or teaching assistants, and conversation partner practice.
-However, when a documented disability that affects language acquisition and learning would significantly interfere or prevent a student from being able to learn a second language, the student may formally request to be considered for an L201 foreign language course substitution through the Office of Student Disability Services (SDS).
+However, when a documented disability that affects language acquisition and learning would significantly interfere or prevent a student from being able to learn a second language, the student may formally request to be considered for an L201 language course substitution through the Office of Student Disability Services (SDS).
 An L201 language course substitution is an academic accommodation that must be approved by SDS through an interactive evaluation process between SDS and the student.
 It is not a course waiver.